okta/workflows-templates/README.md

 *   Push the remote branch with force `-f` option e.g `git push -f origin <branch-name>`

 *   Test CI script on local setup
+    ### Install dependencies (one time only)
     *   npm install ajv
     *   npm install shelljs

-    ### Run below script from root of git repo.
-All files should have commit to have diff with master
+    ### Run below script from root of git repo to test remote branch.
+All files should have commit to diff with master

     *   git checkout `remotebranch`
     *   node scripts/schema_validate.js `remotebranch`